The new kid on the block is the .50 Magnum by legendary gun makers Smith & Wesson.

 A commercial ammunition company in the U.S.A called Ballistic Supply have made one of the worlds heaviest revolver bullets, purposely designed for the .50 Magnum.
 Its a 700 grain, yes, that's a 700gr bullet!
 And one that delivers a clean one ton of impact energy.

 Below is an actual size photo of this 700 grain bullet.
 It actually looks like two bullets fused together.
-If anyone has fired this bullet, I would appreciate any data that you can send me for this page.
-All due credits will be given.

 The .50 Magnum is a double action revolver, meaning that the gun can be fired by pulling the trigger to both cock and fire in one go, or the hammer can be pulled back into a " locked " position until the trigger is pulled to fire it.